Index theory of uniform pseudodifferential operators

 \Spakula constructed in \cite[Section 9]{spakula_uniform_k_homology} the \emph{rough\footnote{We could have also called it the \emph{uniform coarse} assembly map, but the uniform coarse category is also called the rough category and therefore we stick to this shorter name.} assembly map}

-where $Y \subset X$ is a uniformly discrete quasi-lattice, $X$ a proper metric space, and $C_u^\ast(Y)$ the uniform Roe algebra of $Y$.\footnote{Recall that one possible model for the uniform Roe algebra $C_u^\ast(Y)$ is the norm closure of the $^\ast$-algebra of all finite propagation operators in $\IB(\ell^2(Y))$ with uniformly bounded coefficients.} In this section we will discuss implications on the rough assembly map following from the properties of uniform $K$-homology that we have proved in the last sections.
+where $Y \subset X$ is a uniformly discrete quasi-lattice, $X$ a proper metric space, and $C_u^\ast(Y)$ the uniform Roe algebra of $Y$.\footnote{Recall that one possible model for the uniform Roe algebra $C_u^\ast(Y)$ is the norm closure of the $^\ast$-algebra of all finite propagation operators in $\IB(\ell^2(Y))$ with uniformly bounded coefficients.
+Another version is the norm closure of the $^\ast$-algebra of all finite propagation, uniformly locally compact operators in $\IB(\ell^2(Y)\otimes H)$ with uniformly bounded coefficients. \v{S}pakula--Willett \cite[Proposition 4.7]{spakula_willett_2} proved that these two versions are strongly Morita equivalent.} In this section we will discuss implications on the rough assembly map following from the properties of uniform $K$-homology that we have proved in the last sections.

 Using homotopy invariance of uniform $K$-homology we will strengthen \v{S}pakula's results from \cite[Section 10]{spakula_uniform_k_homology}.